camrenaa/Possesst/README.md

 ### All you need is your character model
 + Automatically **generate viewmodel arms/rig instantly**!
 Simply drag & drop any rigged humaoid character model, and your viewmodel is automatically created.

+### Preserves stunning realistic visuals
++ View-model without using multiple cameras while still allowing ZERO clipping of the arms.
+Using a special technique, the view-model casts & receives true shadows from the ENTIRE scene/world.

 ### Create any type of character controller
 + Full-support for an **unlimited amount of character controller types** from 3D, 2D, firstperson, thirdperson, top-down, combat/fighter, etc. Endless possiblities...